-Our brief for the project was to produce a full interior and architectural design renovation, restoring the listed building to its former splendour with the addition of a stunning new main dining room with glass vaulted entrance links and a completely new kitchen.
+Our brief for the project was to produce a full architectural design renovation, restoring the listed building to its former splendor with the addition of a stunning new main dining room with glass vaulted entrance links and a completely new kitchen.